earthly/earthly/docs/examples/go.md

 go build -o build/go-example main.go
 ```

 In our case, we will use a `build.earth` file to build it.
-We would create a target called `build`, and we would copy the necessary files within it (in this case, just `main.go`) and then execute the `go build` command.
-We would also need a base Docker image that has go pre-installed: `golang:1.13-alpine3.11`.
+We will create a target called `build`, and we will copy the necessary files within it (in this case, just `main.go`) and then execute the `go build` command.
+We will also need a base Docker image that has go pre-installed: `golang:1.13-alpine3.11`.

 ```Dockerfile
 # build.earth

 FROM golang:1.13-alpine3.11

 WORKDIR /go-example